CIVL3812: Project Appraisal (2013 - Semester 1)

 An appreciation of the business context and financial considerations for engineering projects Professional Conduct (Level 2)

-In-depth skills and knowledge on the economic evaluation of engineering projects Project Management and Teamwork (Level 2)
+In-depth skills and knowledge on the economic evaluation of engineering projects Project and Team Skills (Level 2)

 For explanation of attributes and levels see Engineering & IT Graduate Outcomes Table.